 Toss wheat cereal and cashews with raisins, dried blueberries, dried cranberries, or chopped dried apricots.

-Cook chopped apples and cranberries in the microwave for four minutes.
+Cook chopped apples and cranberries in the microwave for 4 minutes.
 Then stir in sugar or sweetener and mash with a fork to desired consistency.

 Put the flat bread spread with the toppings on a toaster oven tray and use the "top brown" setting.
 It's ready when the cheese bubbles, in three to five minutes.

 Keep this on hand for a quick meal, or prepare in batches to give as gifts.